team-wildfin/wildfin-mini/README.md

     .build()
 ```

-WildFins automatically wraps each component in a `BroadcastableModule` for flexible input shape handling.
+WildFin automatically wraps each component in a `BroadcastableModule` for flexible input shape handling.

 ---